-If you received unemployment compensation, enter in line 8a the amount from U.S. Form 1040, line 19; 1040A, line 13; or 1040EZ, line 3.
-If you elected voluntary withholding of Massachusetts state income taxes on your unemployment compensation, be sure to include the amount of Massachusetts state income tax withheld, as reported on Form 1099-G, on Form 1, line 37 where indicated on the return, Form 1099-G.
+If you received unemployment compensation, enter in line 8a the amount from U.S. Form 1040, Schedule 1, line 19.
+If you elected voluntary withholding of Massachusetts state income taxes on your unemployment compensation, be sure to include the amount of Massachusetts state income tax withheld, as reported on Form 1099-G, on Form 1, line 38.